restarian/brace_document/docs_raw/guidelines_for_contributing.md

 * Keep in mind that comments may also be copy and pasted into a documentation file.
 * The commenting of API methods is the bare minimum.
 At least one comment line should go directly beneath all API methods/members.
 * All non-API member commenting should be placed directly above the code it references.
-* It is annoying to work with comments which are placed on the same line as source code.
-E.g. ```javascript var maker // This property is global```
+* It is annoying to work with comments which are placed on the same line as source code. *E.g. var maker // This property is global*

 ### Some tips you might want to consider anyways:
-These is just for informaitve purposes and is not expected for this project.
+These is just for informative purposes and is not expected for this project.

 * Qualifier pluralization is confusing.
 All things are more than one in programming.
 * Capitalization makes some properties feel more important than others.
 This is exactly how "the man" wants you to think, tisk, tisk..